neuralvis/elpa-mirror/melpa/register-quicknav-readme.txt

 * Cycle through all position registers in both directions.
 * Clear current register.
 * Store point in unused register (range configurable).
+* Clear all registers in the unused registers range.

 Installation: